Continuous positive airway pressure: Face mask

-The use of specialized surgical tape appropriate for placement over the mouth with lips closed, and/or a flexible cloth chin strap to hold the jaws together, are other options to prevent air leaks while sleeping.
+The use of specialized surgical tape appropriate for placement over the mouth with lips closed, or a flexible cloth chin strap to hold the jaws together, are other options to prevent air leaks while sleeping.

 Compliance

 A large portion of people do not adhere to the recommended method of CPAP therapy, with more than 50% of people discontinuing use in the first year.
 A significant change in behavior is required in order to commit to long-term use of CPAP therapy and this can be difficult for many people, since CPAP equipment should be used consistently for all sleep (including naps and overnight trips away from home) and needs to be regularly maintained and replaced over time.
+Proper calibration of CPAP machine settings, such as flow pressure and other automatic adjustments carried out by the machine during sleep, can take significant amounts of trial and error as well as ongoing consultations with sleep specialists and equipment providers.

 In addition, people with moderate to severe obstructive sleep apnea have a higher risk of concomitant symptoms such as anxiety and depression, which can make it more difficult to change their sleep habits and to use CPAP on a regular basis.
 Educational and supportive approaches have been shown to help motivate people who need CPAP therapy to use their devices more often.

 History

 CPAP was developed by Dr. George Gregory and colleagues in the neonatal intensive care unit at the University of California, San Francisco.

-Dr. Colin Sullivan, an Australian physician and professor, invented a machine in 1980 applying CPAP for use on adult patients with sleep apnoea at Royal Prince Alfred Hospital in Sydney.
+Dr. Colin Sullivan, an Australian physician and professor, invented a machine in 1980 applying CPAP for use on adult patients with sleep apnea at Royal Prince Alfred Hospital in Sydney.
 Gerald McGinnis, founder of Respironics, began selling one of the first commercially available CPAP machines for adults with sleep apnea in 1985.